 They were chewy, buttery, delicious and love, love, love that cream cheese icing.
 You may not be able to stop at one and that is a good thing as this recipe makes 18 insanely delicious cinnamon buns.
 I made a pie tin and another small pan full and they are going fast.
 The word is out.
 I have the kettle going, so please come on over and enjoy some cinnamon buns with me.
 Please rescue me before I finish off that pan.

 - 8 oz refrigerated croissant rolls 1 can or refrigerated pizza dough

 - 1/4 cup butter melted and a little extra to butter the baking pans

 - 5 tbsp sugar

 Cream Cheese Icing

-9Preheat oven to 175 degrees celsius (345 degrees F) and bake cinnamon buns for about 30-40 minutes or until the tops are golden brown and your house smells amazing.
-Mine took about 40 minutes.
+- Bake cinnamon buns for about 20 minutes or until the tops are golden brown and your house smells amazing.

 - While your cinnamon buns are baking, make the cream cheese icing.
 In a mixing bowl softened the cream cheese and then add the Pillsberry whipped frosting, vanilla and cream.
 Mix until well blended.
 Depending of what type of frosting you are using, you may need to increase the amount of cream to thin the icing.